 Bianca De Paoli.
 "Cyclical Risk Aversion, Precautionary Savings, and Monetary Policy," with Pawel Zabczyk.
-Journal of Money, Credit, and Banking, forthcoming.
+Journal of Money, Credit, and Banking 45, no. 1 (2013).

 Jan Groen.
 "Real-Time Inflation Forecasting in a Changing World," with Richard Paap and Francesco Ravazzolo.
-Journal of Business and Economic Statistics, forthcoming.
+Journal of Business and Economic Statistics 31, no. 1 (2013).